domainmod/domainmod/README.md

 # About
 DomainMOD is a web-based application written in PHP & MySQL used to manage a collection of domain names.
 DomainMOD also includes a fully functional Data Warehouse framework that allows you to import your web server data so that you can view, export, and report on your live data.
 Currently the Data Warehouse only supports servers running WHM/cPanel, but further support will be added in the future.

 # Live Demo
 Not sure if the DomainMOD is what you're looking for?
 Don't want to waste your time installing it only to find out that it's not?
 As a developer myself, I hate when that happens, so I always try to run live demos so you don't waste your time.

-So go ahead, take live demo for a test drive before you install! http://demo.domainmod.org
+So go ahead, take the live demo for a test drive before you install! http://demo.domainmod.org

 # Downloading